JoshOrndorff/recipes/src/advanced/safety.md

 # Safety First

-> something like the Rust cartoon of the guy who was DD, but that guy is wearing a Substrate shirt or something?

 Substrate's runtime is different in many ways from other development environments.
 Unlike conventional software development kits that abstract away low-level decisions, Substrate grants developer's close-to-the-metal, fine-grain control over the implementation.
 Increased flexibility should foster efficient, modular, and extensible applications.
 However, to quote the late Uncle Ben, *with great power comes great responsibility*.

 Developers building with Substrate have to exercise incredible caution.
 Indeed, the the cost of err scales with the amount of capital secured by the application.
 To keep things simple at first, there are two base rules to keep in back of your mind when building with Substrate.
 These rules may not hold in every situation; Substrate offers unique optimization *in context*.